 The problem with email accounts is that now a lot of them offer you some free storage with it.
 With a Google account you can also access a Google drive account which allows you to do things like create documents save photos etc. Thing about that, what you have to remember is that the storage allotted to your Google account, is for all the accounts attached to it.
 So, on Gmail, if you use your Google Drive and save a lot of pictures to it you will quickly fill up all of that storage.
 Emails, don’t take up as much, they’re like word documents and comparatively speaking they’re kind of small.
 That is, until you start embedding videos, and sending 100’s of pictures to friends and family that live far away.
 So, you want to keep an eye on these things so they don’t snowball.

-SO, this is totally not the end, at least for me.
-The more I think about it, the more I realize the problem really isn’t that technology exists, so much as the way we learn to use it, or perhaps the way we don’t respect the growing influence it has over our daily lives.
-Thinking back, while I might be able to chalk some of my initial over indulgence to youthful enthusiasm for Facebook or my digital camera, that’s not why it endured.
-Rome wasn’t built in a day and neither was my digital mess.
-After much back and forth it felt liberating to finally rid myself of so much digital detritus I am finally starting to feel like I am able to break free from a pair of proverbial cement shoes.
+As with most things, the key here isn’t to stop taking photographs, or to stop creating media but to create intentionally and in moderation.
+You don’t need to save every picture you’ve ever taken, you don’t need to log onto Facebook and share every thought every hour of the day.
+You don’t need to record every fart, hiccup and cat nap on Instagram and Snapchat.
+More really isn’t better, but the more I think about it, the more I realize the problem really isn’t that technology exists, so much as the way we have learned to use it and abuse it, or perhaps the fact that we don’t respect the growing influence it has over our daily lives.
+Thinking back, while I might be able to chalk some of my initial over indulgence to youthful enthusiasm for Facebook or my digital camera, that’s not why my bad habits endured.
+Rome wasn’t built in a day and neither was my digital mess but after liberating myself of so much digital detritus I am finally starting to feel like I am able to break free from a pair of proverbial cement shoes.